This is the ORIGINAL homemade laundry detergent recipe, all others only imitate what you’ll find here.

 Use 1 Tbsp per load (or 2-3 Tbsp for large or heavily soiled loads).

 I purchased all these ingredients at my local grocery store:

 - 1 – 55 ounce box of Arm & Hammer® Super Washing Soda = $3.99

 - 1 – 76 ounce box of 20 Mule Team® Borax = $4.99

 - 1 – 10 pack of 4.5 ounce bars of Ivory® Bar Soap

 Note on ingredients: use whatever ingredients you are comfortable with.
 Many people cannot afford natural soaps, while others make their own.
-Whatever you do, never judge others for not being where you are – instead work to facilitate a spirit of encouragement and education to help further all our knowledge together.
 Brands of commonly used bar soaps include Pure & Natural®, Fels-Naptha® and/or ZOTE®.
-Both ZOTE® and Fels-Naptha® are made for and sold as “laundry bar soap.”
+Both ZOTE® and Fels-Naptha® are made for and sold as a “laundry bar.”
 If you’re looking for a pure, natural solution you’ll need to go with a handcrafted soap so you can be sure of its ingredients.

-All items were found in the laundry aisle.
+All items can be found in the laundry aisle of most grocery stores.

 Continue reading pages 2 and 3 for the pictorial instructions, cost savings breakdown, notes on HE washers, septic tanks, and borax safety.